edwardsibal/Python-Post-Analysis-on-Windows/README.md

 These Python scripts automate Windows tasks to automatically:
 1) Create multiple folders with a specified folder name (mkdir_file.py)
 2) Delete unnecessary files in a directory (deleteFiles.py)
-3) Call the Excel Macro function and apply the macro to all associated .csv files (CallMacroExcel.py)
+3) Call an Excel Macro function and apply the macro to all associated .csv files (CallMacroExcel.py)

 ...More to come!